Denis Pereira Gray: Early life

 Pereira Gray was born in Exeter.
 He was educated at Exeter School and then at St John's College, Cambridge and Bart's Medical School, graduating with a medical degree.

 Career

-He was chairman of Council and later president of the Royal College of General Practitioners and chairman of the Trustees of the Nuffield Trust.
+He was chairman of the Council and later president of the Royal College of General Practitioners and chairman of the Trustees of the Nuffield Trust.
 He was the first general practitioner to be elected chairman of the Academy of Medical Royal Colleges.

-In 2022 he was still contributing to The Lancet - defending the importance of empathy.
+In 2022, he was still contributing to The Lancet - defending the importance of empathy.

 Awards and honours

 He was knighted in the 1999 New Year Honours for services to Quality and Standards in General Practice.
 He was awarded a Doctor of Science degree by the University of Exeter in 2009.
-In 2013 he was made an honorary Fellow of the Academy of Medical Educators.
+In 2013, he was made an honorary Fellow of the Academy of Medical Educators.

 He was listed by Pulse in 2010 among the 50 most influential GPs in the previous 50 years.